-Over on The Electric Agora, a philosophy blog I sometimes haunt, a bit of spat has recently erupted over Wilfred Sellars’ “Philosophy and the Scientific Image of Man” and to what extent certain reductionist or eliminativist programs contradict the “stereoscopic vision” (in which the Scientific and Manifest Images overlay and complement, rather than compete with, each other) Sellars argued was necessary for a complete account of persons.
+Over on The Electric Agora, a philosophy blog I sometimes haunt, a bit of a spat has recently erupted over Wilfred Sellars’ “Philosophy and the Scientific Image of Man” and to what extent certain reductionist or eliminativist programs contradict the “stereoscopic vision” (in which the Scientific and Manifest Images overlay and complement, rather than compete with, each other) Sellars argued was necessary for a complete account of persons.
 Particular focus here was on the eliminativism re: folk psychology espoused by Paul Churchland, one of Sellars’ students.
 Churchland is sometimes regarded as a “right-wing Sellarsian” (I suppose because his view of science is considered imperialistic), in contrast with left-wing Sellarsians like John McDowell and Bob Brandom.
 Anyway, most of The Electric Agora’s regulars are pretty vehemently opposed to reductive/eliminative projects, which they see as forbidden incursions of the Scientific into the domain of Manifest.
 One recent post described such projects as a kind of philosophical philistinism.

 First, a bit of background: The Manifest Image Sellars speaks of is not meant to be the same as our intuitive or commonsense conception of ourselves.
 It is, in short, the image of ourselves as subjects and objects of normative evaluation.
 It concerns itself with the realm of reasons, rather than causes.
 A number of left-wing Sellarsians, however, seem to regard certain commonsense posits—viz., the ontology of our folk psychology—as in some way necessary to support the normative discourse that is the Manifest Image’s bailiwick.
 It is this assumption that I want to clarify and interrogate.